not-mikolaj/portfolio/README.md

 - Single-page application with smooth section transitions
 - Responsive design that works on all devices
 - Dark theme with white accents
-- Custom cursor with interactive states
+- Custom cursor with interactive states (desktop only)
+- Touch-based navigation for mobile devices
+- Mobile-optimized navigation menu
 - Project showcase section with tech stack tags
 - Interactive tech stack display with icons
 - Interactive career path timeline with skill tags